jecki/DHParser/documentation_src/manuals/05_testing.rst

   (text "Text in" "two lines")

-Note, that multiline-text in tree-nodes is rendered by DHParser as a seuqence of strings rather than a multiline string with line-feeds.
+Note, that multiline-text in tree-nodes is rendered by DHParser as a sequence of strings rather than a multiline string with line-feeds.
 So, the "text"-node really consists of one string with a line-break in between.
 The line-break is not explicit in form of an "LF"-node, because it has just like the significant whitespace and character-sequences that